kubernetes/community/events/events-team/events-lead.md

 - Create an event strategy with the Content Lead(s) and consider having a social event (decide if social needs it's own lead)
 - Provide venue ideas and suggestions to CNCF; do a walk through if possible
-- Organize and lead N cadence update meetings
+- Organize and lead weekly update meetings
 - Direct liaison with CNCF Event Manager
 - Create day of operations event brief for all staff members
-- Create welcome slides and MC day of event
+- Create welcome slides and either MC or assign someone to MC day of event sessions
 - Event wrap up: blog post, summary emails to steering committee and k-dev, lead retro, create survey